 Natalie Lament, air-Q: What expectations did you have of the air-Q and were they met?

 Schmerer: Yes, definitely.
 For example, the Xiaomi air purifier is equipped with an ionizer.
 According to scientific research, an imbalance of ions causes discomfort.
 The Xiaomi air purifier can just enrich the air with negative ions, but this process can create ozone.
 We had many excited reader inquiries regarding this.
 We were able to calm everyone down because the air-Q was able to prove over a long period of time that the ozone level in the air did not increase.
-What I also noticed at home with the air-Q is that, for example, when cooking, the fine dust level rises rapidly even in other rooms.
+What I also noticed at home with the air-Q is that, for example, when cooking, the particulate matter level rises rapidly even in other rooms.
 That surprised me because you don't feel it.

 Natalie Lament, air-Q: Are there any features that you still miss?